whitepawglobal/bite-size-python/readme.md

 - To Bytes: `bytes(<value>)`
 - Get size of bytes object: `import sys;sys.getsizeof(bytesobject)`
 - [Split bytes to chunks](notebooks/bytesops/bytestochunk.ipynb)
+  - The effect is less overhead in transmitting tasks to worker processes and collecting results.

 #### ByteArray

 **Notes:**